UMN-GDC/GDCGenomicsQC/README.md

 ### Module 1: Crossmap (optional)

+-   This moudle converts the genome build to GRCh38.
+The default setting is conversion from GRCh37 to GRCh38.
+This is controlled for using

+### Module 2: GenotypeHarmonizer (optional)

 -   Exclude SNPs with greater than 10% missingness **(Plink)**

 -   Exclude individuals with greater than 10% missingness **(Plink)**